home-assistant/home-assistant.io/source/_integrations/pushbullet.markdown

 ### Usage

-Pushbullet is a notify platform and thus can be controlled by calling the notify service [as described here](/integrations/notify/).
+Pushbullet is a notify platform and thus can be controlled by calling the notify action [as described here](/integrations/notify/).
 It will send a notification to all devices registered in the Pushbullet account.
 An optional **target** parameter can be given to Pushbullet to specify specific account's devices, contacts or channels.

 | Type    | Prefix     | Suffix                  | Example                   |
 | ------- | ---------- | ----------------------- | ------------------------- |